Here’s a look at the life of Charles Taylor, former president of Liberia and convicted war criminal.

 Birth date: January 28, 1948

 Marriages: Victoria Addison-Taylor (unknown-present); Jewel (Howard) Taylor (1997-2006, divorced)

 Children: with Victoria Addison-Taylor: three girls; with Jewel (Howard) Taylor: McArthur Taylor.
 It is reported that Taylor has several other children.

 Education: Bentley College, Massachusetts, BA Economics,1977

-Other Facts: Taylor stole or diverted nearly $100 million of Liberia's funds while in power according to government records investigated by the U.N.
-Taylor used the money to buy houses, cars, and illegal weapons while fighting the civil war.
+Taylor stole or diverted nearly $100 million of Liberia’s funds while in power, according to the New York Times.
+Taylor used the money to buy houses, cars and illegal weapons while fighting the civil war.

-Timeline: 1972 - Emigrates to the U.S. to study.
-Reportedly has a child, possibly two.
+1972 - Moves to the United States to study.

 1980 - Returns to Liberia and joins the administration of Samuel Doe, who comes into power after a coup.